nehaljwani/team.exiv2.org/book/IMaEA.md

     };
 ```

-The binary layout of the record is defined in tiff image_int.c++.
+The binary layout of the record is defined in tiff image_int.cpp.
 For example, AF22 is:

 ```cpp
     extern const ArrayCfg nikonAf22Cfg = {